lblind/master-thesis/README.md

 ## Food Security and Climate Shocks
 ### The Resilience of Food Prices to Droughts in Malawi.
 A Machine Learning Approach.

-This is the GitHub repository corresponding to the Master Thesis of Lena B..
+This is the GitHub repository corresponding to the Master Thesis of L.Blind.

 ![SDG-2.png](images/sdg-2.png) ![SDG-13.png](images/sdg-13.png)